 This Ancient First was a half-humanoid, half-cat with an array of dark brown leopard spots on a golden tan-furred hide.
 She was a malicious, mischievous being who had razor sharp fangs and claws, able to cleave steel and ore with ease.
 She also had control over wind.

 Classification: Bipedal, intelligent cat.
 Location: Abroad.

 A unique race of bipedal feline most closely related to the werecat, having developed much like the werewolves' worgen breed.
+Unlike werecats, they do not have a human form they can shift into.
 Generally tall and well-proportioned in build, these creatures have the body shape of a human, and are most often covered in fur (thick, long fur or short fur depends on the individual).
 Their fur color ranges widely, as does the specific build and/or type of cat, though most will have a very feline face with a full muzzle, catlike eyes, and complete feline ears.
 They are a primarily nomadic race, specializing in a variety of tasks, and can be found in any Realm.
 Groups of these creatures numbering more than ten are very rare, and can usually be found inside of large cities where they take likeminded jobs or similar careers.
 Felris cannot change others into felris or werecats.